sapegin/washingcode-book/manuscript/book.md

 ];
 ```

-We have two ways of defining table rows: a plain array with always visible rows, which is good, and a function, full of imperative logic, that returns optional rows.
+We have two ways of defining table rows: a plain array with always visible rows, and a function, full of imperative logic, that returns optional rows.

 Array mutation (see `rows.push` in the function) isn’t the biggest issue here, but it’s often a sign that the code has imperative logic that can be replaced with declarative code with better readability and maintainability.